stevebatcup/inheritance/World.md

 ## **THE GREEN THREAD**

 By 2028, the world's green parties were fragments.
 Corporate surveillance had corralled the protest routes, criminalized the flash mobs, co-opted the moderate wings.
-The radicals who remained went to ground — not into bunkers, but onto rooftops.
+The radicals who remained went to ground — into the margins where surveillance was weakest.

 They called themselves the Thread.
-Not an army but a mesh, passing clarity hand to hand across the skylines of damaged cities.
+Not an army but a mesh, passing clarity hand to hand through the forgotten spaces of damaged cities.
 Their strength was not in numbers but in the simple refusal to look away when others found it easier to scroll past the next outage, the next storm-surge headline, the next algorithm designed to sell them comfort instead of truth.

 ## **The Green Thread - Cell Structure**